-The “pt” in the pt100’s designation indicates that the sensor is made with a platinum element.
+The "pt" in the PT100‘s designation indicates that the sensor is made with a platinum element.
 The 100 is its resistance factor.
-The pt100 RTD sensor is one of the most accurate temperature measuring instruments with a resistance factor of 100 Ω at 0° or 32°.
-There are several versions of the pt100 that have different temperature coefficients, represented by the Greek letter alpha or α.
-The most common is the “385”.
+The PT100 RTD sensor is one of the most accurate temperature measuring instruments with a resistance factor of 100 Ω at 0° C or 32° F with very little drift over time.
+There are several versions of the PT100 that have different temperature coefficients, represented by the Greek letter alpha or α.
+The most common is the "385".

-The pt1000 is the second most used resistance sensor.
-It has a resistance factor of 1000 Ω and is mainly used in two wire applications.
-A pt1000 has greater resistance.
+The PT1000 is the second most used resistance sensor with a resistance factor of 1000 Ω and is mainly used in two wire applications.
+It has exceptional resistance and is extremely accurate with little drift over time.
 The distortion in the lead wires is less significant and is only a small percentage of the total resistance.

 The two wire type of RTD is the simplest circuit design.
 A single lead wire connects to each end of the element.
 The resistance in the circuit is calculated by measuring the resistance in the lead wires and connectors.
 This results in some degree error or readout that is higher than the actual measured temperature.
 This can be eliminated with calibration.

 The three wire configuration is the most used in industrial applications.
 Two wires are connected to one end of the sensor, A and B, and to the monitoring device.
 The third wire, C, is connected to the element.
 The three wires are of equal length, so their resistance is equal.
 The three wire configuration also has errors that have to be adjusted by calibration.